red-axe/am-editor/docs/config/view.md

 -   Type: `{ [key: string]: PluginOptions }`
 -   Default value: `{}`
--   Detailed: the configuration item of each plug-in, the key is the name of the plug-in, please refer to the description of each plug-in for detailed configuration
+-   Detailed: the configuration item of each plugin, the key is the name of the plugin, please refer to the description of each plugin for detailed configuration

 ### scrollNode